leldr/Kobo-Composite-Markup-Generator/gui_option/README.md

-# Unoffical Kobo Composite Markup Generator with GUI
+# Unofficial Kobo Composite Markup Generator with GUI

 This README walks you through:
 1. **Setting up a conda environment** and installing dependencies (`pip`, `cairosvg`, `pillow`, `pyqt5`) to run the script with a graphical user interface (GUI).